-If you don’t need a large roll of carpet you could always buy a carpet remnant.
-This is a smaller amount of carpet that ended up being a left over from an earlier job.
-Because it is a smaller piece and often a one off you can get them at a discount.
+If you don’t need a large roll of carpet, you could always buy a carpet remnant.
+This is a smaller amount of carpet that ended up being left over from an earlier job.
+Because it is a smaller piece and often a one-off, you can get them at a discount.

 How to pick carpet: A quick carpet buying guide

 Type of carpet

-Another things to consider when buying carpet is the style, will you want a berber, shag, kangaback carpet, carpet tile or something else.
+Another thing to consider when buying a carpet is the style.
+Will you want a Berber, shag, kanga back carpet, carpet tile, or something else.
 It depends on the look of the area and personal preference.

 Carpets also have different features such as moisture resistant, stain resistance, low VOCs; it all depends on what you want as a homeowner.
 Feel is another big aspect that can’t be ignored, don’t be afraid to feel the carpet fibers and get an idea of how it will feel.

-Another thing to consider is the traffic area you will have and if that type of flooring is best for that space.
-If you want a long shag carpet in your baby’s bedroom will that be easy to clean (it’s not FYI) or would it be better to have something that is easier to clean up.
+Another thing to consider is the traffic area you will have and if that flooring type is best for that space.
+If you want a long shag carpet in your baby’s bedroom will that be easy to clean (it’s not FYI), or would it be better to have something easier to clean up?

-If you are putting carpet in an office that will have high traffic and lots of wear and tear then you need to factor that in because putting in a high end carpet could mean replacing it a lot sooner.
+If you are putting carpet in an office with high traffic and lots of wear and tear, you need to factor that in because putting in a high-end carpet could mean replacing it a lot sooner.